wynessgp/csse332-sp2324-review-session1/README.md

 - Part 2: A little more advanced.
 You'll need to get this correct to earn an A.
 - Part 3: This only sometimes appears, but it will be for extra credit if it does.

 Note that both parts contribute to your overall Exam 1 grade, so make sure you are comfortable with all of the potential topics that can appear.
+If you get an A on one day of the exam, but completely fail the other part, the most you would be elgible for is a 100/200.
+Do your best!

 An additional thing to note - you'll be connecting to a remote server for this exam.
 Namely, you'll be using `ssh` to connect to a machine other than your own.